-The Company expects the publication of the Phase 1 feasibility study in the fourth quarter this year to significantly raise awareness of the emergence of this new addition to the global vanadium market at the time of growing investor appreciation for rising vanadium use in the construction and green energy economy.
+The Company expects the publication of the Phase 1 feasibility study in H1 2025 to significantly raise awareness of the emergence of this new addition to the global vanadium market at the time of growing investor appreciation for rising vanadium use in both the construction and green energy sectors.
+The work on CBS has proven that this product can be produced and sold at prices that make it a genuine co-product, bringing down the already low cash costs attributable to the vanadium product to unprecedentedly low levels.